 How often do you offer this program?

-The Duke Paralegal Certificate Program is offered in Durham in the evening and on weekends twice a year, each fall and spring.
-We also offer a seven-week Summer Intensive day program in Durham each May through June.
-Read more about the Summer Intensive Program.
-NOTE: The classroom-based program in Charlotte is no longer offered.
+The Duke Paralegal Certificate Program is offered in a virtual classroom format in the evening and on weekends twice a year, each fall and spring.

 Do you have a registration deadline?